How to Become a Mason

 A Trade Built to Last

 Masonry has been a core part of construction for thousands of years because masonry structures are durable, fire-resistant, and long-lasting.
 Homes, commercial buildings, schools, and public infrastructure all rely on skilled masons for new construction, repairs, and restoration.
-While building methods evolve, the need for well-built masonry remains constant, making this a trade with long-term relevance.
+While building methods evolve, the need for well-built masonry remains constant—particularly when comparing union vs non-union masonry careers.

 Competitive Pay With Experience

 Masonry offers steady wages that increase with skill and experience.
 Entry-level masons earn solid pay while learning the trade, and experienced masons commonly earn annual incomes in the $50,000 to $70,000 range depending on location and type of work.
 Those who specialize in stonework, restoration, or complex architectural projects may earn more.
-Self-employed masons and contractors can further increase earnings by taking on larger or specialized jobs.
+Because earnings vary by region and specialization, reviewing mason salaries by state can help set realistic expectations.

 Low Education Costs and Paid Training